eddie1976/android-traffic-control/README.md

 3. Install BusyBox App for additional Linux utilities.

-	3.1 What we need are crond and awk.
+	3.1 What we need are "crond" and "awk".

 	3.2 Apps on Google Play: https://play.google.com/store/apps/details?id=stericson.busybox